thalankibabu2000/MavenBuild/README.md

 docker run -d -p 8080:8080 --name mavenbuild mavenbuild

-change by nagendra in GitHUb
+change by nagendra in GitHUb corrcted GitRepo and UserName and Password.